One-Day Snowman

 Or maybe that’s why?
 Because it’s going to disappear anyway?

-Call me naive, but I don't understand the urge to destroy it, let alone the choice to casually follow through with it.
+Call me naive, but I don’t get the urge to destroy something just because you can.

 Behind every snowman is a real, vivid moment of joy.